-Hamza Bendelladj : The Algerian hacker who is idolised by millions of Algerians
+Hamza Bendelladj aka The Smiling Hacker or The Robinhood Hacker: The Algerian hacker who is idolized by millions of Algerians.

 Algerian hero is 1/10 most dangerous hackers.